Academic Resource Center

 The Office of Fellowships and Grants works closely with Whitman students and alumni in their pursuit of national fellowships, scholarships, and grants.
-Application deadlines for these opportunities are found in the Fellowships Calendar located in the left-column menu of the home page.
+Application deadlines for these opportunities are found under Fellowships Calendar in the left-column menu of the home page.

-Each year, Whitman students receive prestigious awards for graduate study in the United States and abroad, and awards that bridge undergraduate and graduate study.
-Crucial to an applicant’s success is early preparation for the formal application process.
-Applicants are encouraged to work well in advance of application deadlines to find appropriate fellowships, and to design an academic and extracurricular plan to be a top candidate for these awards.
+Each year, Whitman students receive prestigious awards for research, teaching, independent projects, and study in the United States and abroad.
+Crucial to an applicant's success is early preparation for the formal application process.
+Applicants are encouraged to work well in advance of deadlines to find appropriate fellowships and craft a work plan to be a top candidate for these awards.

-National awards are highly competitive; a well-executed plan of study and engagement at Whitman is essential for candidacy.
+National awards are highly competitive; academic achievement, service, and leaderships are essential for candidacy.
 Watch for general announcements about grants and specific bulletins about information meetings throughout the year.

 If you have any questions or concerns about scholarships, loans, work study, or simply how to apply/reapply for financial aid, please feel free to visit our office in person or contact us by phone or email.
 Financial Aid is open Monday - Friday from 8:30 a.m.-4:30 p.m.